Monitoring of Degree and Postgraduate Qualifications

 This policy outlines the monitoring process for degree and postgraduate qualifications at Otago Polytechnic Limited (Ltd).
 The monitoring process ensures that Otago Polytechnic Ltd's quality management systems are effective in relation to the approved qualification and to ensure that concerns and recommendations made in approval and accreditation reports by approval panels and subsequent monitors' reports are addressed.
 It also enables the sharing of professional advice relating to curriculum content, delivery, and assessment.

-1. All approved Level 7 programmes leading to diplomas, degrees and related qualifications at Levels 7-10 will be subject to an annual monitoring process and will comply with New Zealand Qualifications Authority (NZQA) requirements.
+- All approved Level 7 programmes of study leading to diplomas, degrees and related qualifications at Levels 7-10 will be subject to an annual monitoring process and will comply with New Zealand Qualifications Authority (NZQA) requirements.

 2.1.
-NZQA-managed monitoring for new programmes leading to diplomas, degrees, and related qualifications at levels 7 to 10 in the first years of delivery, and
+NZQA-managed monitoring for new programmes of study leading to diplomas, degrees, and related qualifications at Levels 7 - 10 in the first years of delivery; and

 2.2.
-Monitoring by Annual Programme Evaluation and Review report.
+Monitoring by Annual Programme Evaluation and Review (APER) report.

 2.2.1.
-In this instance, the monitoring process is managed by Otago Polytechnic Ltd following application to and approval from NZQA for delegated responsibility for monitoring by Annual Programme Evaluation Report (APER) to manage the annual monitoring process.
+In this instance, the monitoring process is managed by Otago Polytechnic Ltd following application to and approval from NZQA for delegated responsibility for monitoring by APER to manage the annual monitoring process.
 This includes the Otago Polytechnic Ltd appointment of an external monitor.

-4. Following each visit, the monitor will send a report to NZQA after checking factual accuracy with Otago Polytechnic Ltd. Heads of College are responsible for addressing the monitor’s recommendations in the subsequent APER and/or by any date set by NZQA.
+- Following each visit, the monitor sends a report to NZQA who refers it back to Otago Polytechnic Ltd for checking factual accuracy.
+Heads of College or delegate are responsible for addressing the monitor’s recommendations in the subsequent report to the monitor and the APER.

-7. The Head of College notifies the Director: Academic Excellence of impending monitor visits and arranges a meeting between the monitor and the Director: Academic Excellence.
+- The Head of College or delegate notifies the Director: Academic Excellence and the Deputy Chief Executive: Academic Delivery of impending monitors visits and arranges a meeting between the monitor and these parties.

-8. The Head of College ensures that the Director: Academic Excellence receives a copy of the monitor’s report.
+- The Head of College or delegate ensures that the Director: Academic Excellence and the Deputy Chief Executive: Academic Delivery receive a copy of the monitor’s report.